httpJunkie/react-from-scratch/readme.md

 ### Creating Our Custom Styles

-We already have a light theme going on, so we will start there.
+We already have a light theme going on, so we'll start there.

 Eventually, this class will be bound to our `themeMode` property in our global state.